alexhallam/tv/README.md

     -l, --lower-column-width <lower-column-width>
             The lower (minimum) width of columns.
 Must be 2 or larger. [default: 2]

-    -n, --number of rows to output <row-display>     Show how many rows to display. [default: 25] -g, --sigfig <sigfig>                            Significant Digits.
+    -n, --number-of-rows-to-output <row-display>     Show how many rows to display. [default: 25] -g, --sigfig <sigfig>                            Significant Digits.
 Default 3.
 Max is 7 [default: 3] -t, --title <title>                              Add a title to your tv.
 Example 'Test Data' [default: NA] -u, --upper-column-width <upper-column-width>    The upper (maximum) width of columns. [default: 20]